svevang/service_monitor/README.md

 $ bundle exec rake install
 ```

-At this poing you should be able to run `service_monitor --help`
+At this point you should be able to run `service_monitor --help`

 If you want to use this gem as part of some other code, add this line to your application's Gemfile: